he037/docker-sinatra/README.md

 # Runing a sinatra application on Docker

-This is sample project for running a sinatra application on Docker from within a Travis build.
+This is sample project for running a sinatra application on Docker from within a Travis build.d

 The build also runs another container using the same Docker image and runs the sinatra applications' test suite within this container..